 - The first document after your master list.
 This is the document that would be active if you closed the master list.
 Be careful to get the right document.
-Better yet, open only one document besides your master list so that you don't accidentally run MegaReplacer on the wrong one.

-- All open documents except your list.

-- All documents in a folder.
+Better yet, open only one document besides your master list so that you don't accidentally run MegaReplacer on the wrong one. - All open documents except your master list. - All documents in a folder-unless you've opted to approve individual replacements, in which case only the first two options are available.
+Otherwise, various problems ensue, so we're going to avoid the whole issue.

-If you're replacing text formatting, you can run MegaReplacer on:
+If you're replacing text formatting only, you can run MegaReplacer on:

-- The active document (the document that is open and visible on your screen).
+- The active document.

 - All open documents.

 - All documents in a folder.